teachthenet/pycraft/lesson_7.md

 # CHALLENGE 4

-Using the player .getRotation() and .getPitch() functions, craft a new spell called "jumper" that teleports you several blocks forward in the direction you are looking.
-Consider checking if the location you are teleporting to is in the air, and spawning a block first under that position so you don't fall to your death.
+Using the player .getPos() and .getDirection() functions, craft a new spell called "jumper" that teleports forward in the direction you are looking.
+Allow the user to specify a multiplier for how far forward they want to go (e.g. jumper 20).
+After calculating the location you will be teleporting the user to, but before you teleport the user, check and see if the block below the position is air.
+If so, spawn a block first for the user to land on in the new position.
+Also consider how to stop the user from jumping into mountains!